25 Sorghum Recipes an RD Loves (+ How to Cook It)

 Stovetop Method (cooking time is ~50 minutes)

-Put water in a large or medium pan along with kosher salt and bring to a boil.
-Add 1 cup sorghum (1 cup of uncooked sorghum makes 4 cups cooked) and turn down the stove to low heat to cook at a low, steady simmer.
-Cover pot and cook, occasionally stirring, for about 50 minutes, or until your sorghum has a nice chewy bite to it.
-Drain excess liquid thoroughly, as you don’t want your cooked sorghum grains to be watery.
+Put water and kosher salt in a medium or large pot and bring to a boil.
+Add 1 cup of sorghum (1 cup of uncooked sorghum makes 4 cups cooked) and turn the heat to low to cook at a steady simmer.

 Slow Cooker Method (~ 4 hours)